The Low-Rank Simplicity Bias in Deep Networks: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anurag Ajay, Lucy Chai, Tongzhou Wang, and Yen-Chen Lin for reading over the manuscript and Jeffrey Pennington and Alexei A. Efros for fruitful discussions.
-MYH is funded by DARPA Machine Common Sense and MIT STL.
-BC is funded by an MIT BCS Fellowship.
+Minyoung Huh is funded by DARPA Machine Common Sense and MIT STL.
+Brian Cheung is funded by an MIT BCS Fellowship.

 This research was also partly sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes, notwithstanding any copyright notation herein.